 The organ includes the following features: 3 manuals, 30 note pedalboard, 4 general pistons, 4 pistons for each manual, 2100 pipes, 34 pipe ranks, 10 midi stops, 45 stops in total.

 The organ at GSUC is an amalgamation of two Casavant organs.
 There is some pipework remaining from the original Warren organ from the 19th century.
-The 1919 portion of the organ includes the upgraded solid state console and 1000 pipes from Knox United Church, and the remainder of the pipework is from Division Street United Church.
+The 1919 portion of the organ includes the upgraded solid state console and 1000 pipes from the former Knox United Church, and the remainder of the pipework is from the former Division Street United Church.
 The digital (midi) stops can be changed to any of over 1200 sounds, from the memory banks of the organ computers.

 (‘D’ = digital sound)